jordan-benjamin/buf/README.rst

 Version History
 ***************

+- 1.0.0: Creation of documentation on Read the Docs!
+Repository commented and published on GitHub.
 - 1.0.0a11: Fixing README format.
 - 1.0.0a10: Deleting old buf/library directory (since library files are now stored outside the package), \
   updating README to describe new changes.